9dots/devBots/color_sensor.md

 ####Learning Goals
 By the end of the lesson, students will be able to
-* write conditionals
+* read and write conditionals
 * identify color sensor
-* write code utilizing sensors

 ####Engage